thomasjfisher/Portfolio/README.md

 ## Tech Stack

-The skills I used throughout this project are: html5, css3, devtools, GitHub, Netlify, branching, Whimsical,  w3schools (a lot of w3schools), our Canvas lectures, powerpoint, Lucid Chart and ColorsInspo(colour pallets).
+The skills I used throughout this project are: html5, css3, devtools, GitHub, Netlify, branching, fontawesome, Whimsical,  w3schools (a lot of w3schools), our Canvas lectures, powerpoint, Lucid Chart and ColorsInspo(colour pallets).
 I tried my hand at scss, but I think as I am still getting my head around the use of html and css, it was a bit much for me to squeeze all into one project at this time.

 ##